nickolasdias/Cardio-Catch-Diseases/README.md

 # 3.0 The Solution

-In this project, we have developed a classification model that specifies bank transactions as fraudulent or not.
-This solution can be implemented at Blocker Fraud Company to help solve your business problem.
+In this project, we developed a model that classifies people with cardiovascular diseases or not.
+This solution can be implemented in the company Cardio Catch Diseases to help solve your business problem.
+The model has an precision between 74.93% and 78.11%.

 ## 3.1 Main Steps